To the wireless user, a little love goes a long way.

-According to a new survey from In-Stat, a Scottsdale, Ariz.-based research firm, 60% of frequent users of mobile phones and other wireless services feel
+According to a new survey from In-Stat, a Scottsdale, Ariz.-based research firm, 60% of frequent users of mobile phones and other wireless services feel their carriers don't appreciate their business.
+And 80% think carriers should do more to make them feel wanted.

 While a big hug from the CIO is a nice gesture, it isn't likely to inspire productivity as well as a well-negotiated contract that favors the user.